-Arrival in Tanzania: All international airports in Tanzania are prepared for COVID-19 preventive measures and are equiped with fully trained staff.
-Tourists arriving in Tanzania need to present a negative PCR test (06-2021).
+All international airports in Tanzania are prepared for COVID-19 preventive measures and are equipped with fully trained staff.
 General guidelines, hygiene rules, body temperature checks, mask requirements for airport staff, as well as disinfection and distance regulations apply.
 Entry is therefore hygienically flawless.
-From 25.04.2021 all travelers (including children) are required to complete a Travellers Surveillance Form online, to be submitted within 24 hours before arrival.
-Upon submission zou will recieve a unique Health Code which will be requested during arrival.
-Should an incoming tourist show symptoms of COVID-19, he must seek medical treatment at his own expense and, if necessary, be isolated in a 14-day quarantine.

 All companies active in tourism, their staff or service providers are trained in COVID-19 precaution and measures.
 If you booked a Fam-Trip with us, you can assume that your trip in Tanzania is subject to the current world-wide COVID-19 standards.

 Since August 2021 Tanzania started to vaccinate its citizens and most staff working in Tour Companies and Hotels are vaccinated already.